WS Grain Cleaners

 The angle of the scalper box is adjustable to help regulate the flow of grain across the screen.
 Our best test has resulted in at least 250 bu/hr for the scalper.
 It is possible that the capacity is even higher.
 The height of the discharge is sufficient enough (varies with the angle of the shaker box, about 16” to 24”) so an auger may be used to collect the clean grain.

-Since the density of split seeds of soybeans, lentils, and peas are almost identical to the whole seeds, the Sosnowski grain cleaner will not remove very many of them.
-A second screen can be added to the shaker box on the scalper to sift out these splits.
+Since the density of split seeds of soybeans, lentils, and peas are almost identical to the whole seeds, the WS grain cleaner will not remove all of them.
+A second screen can be added to the scalper box to sift out these splits.

 The scalper is powered by a farm duty 110/220 volt, 1/2 hp motor and comes with one screen suitable to scalp wheat and rye.
 Additional screens are readily available and can be matched with your crop.
 See the setup page on this website for more details on the shaker box.

 Award Winning Performance

 The inventor of the WS Grain Cleaner, which also manufactures these machines has won numerous awards including a gold medal at the 50th World Exhibition of Innovation, Research and New Technology Eureka in 2002 and a silver medal at the 51st World Exhibition of Innovation, Research and New Technology Eureka in 2003 in Brussels Belgium, a bronze medal in Jena - Nurmberg Germany in November 2006, in Geneva Switzerland in April 2007 and a distinction in Canada's Farm Progress Show in 2015.
 This machine carries a total of 18 patents.